Ukraine, Russia accuse each other of early New Year's Day attacks | Law-Order

 Ukraine, Russia accuse each other of early New Year's Day attacks

 Ukraine's shelling of the city of Donetsk on Monday killed four people, a Russian-installed official in the eastern region of Ukraine said, while Russia's air attacks on several Ukrainian regions killed at least one person, local officials said.
-Thirteen people were also injured in "heavy shelling" by Ukrainian forces on the centre of Donetsk, Denis Pushilin, the Russian-appointed head of the broader Donetsk region of which the Donetsk city is the administrative centre, wrote on the Telegram messaging app.
+Thirteen people were also injured in "heavy shelling" by Ukrainian forces on the centre of Donetsk, Denis Pushilin, the head of the Donetsk region, wrote on the Telegram messaging app.

 Ukraine's shelling of the city of Donetsk on Monday killed four people, a Russian-installed official in the eastern region of Ukraine said, while Russia's air attacks on several Ukrainian regions killed at least one person, local officials said.

-Officials in Ukraine's western region of Lviv, which borders Poland, said that an early New Year's Day Russian air attack damaged a university building in the city of Dubliany and damaged the monument to a commander of the Ukrainian Insurgent Army (UPA) in the 1940s on the outskirts of the city of Lviv.
+Officials in Ukraine's western region of Lviv, which borders Poland, said that an early New Year's Day Russian air attack damaged a university building in the city of Dubliany and damaged a monument to a 1940s commander of the Ukrainian Insurgent Army (UPA) on the outskirts of the city of Lviv.
 Ukraine's air force said that Russia's air attack also targeted the Mykolaiv and Dnipro regions.

 Reuters could not independently verify the Russian and Ukrainian reports.
 Both sides deny targeting civilians in the war that started with Russia's full-scale invasion of Ukraine in February 2022.